Artsplendr/AgenticAI-Router-AI-Research-Copilot/README.md

 - **Source-grounded outputs:** final answers are tied to retrieved evidence from paper/web/notes sources, with citations instead of unsupported claims.
 - **Testable orchestration:** the multi-agent workflow is covered by automated checks in CI (`ruff`, `pytest`, router smoke test), not only manual UI testing.

-It also includes LangSmith observability and quality-based fallback behavior across agents.
+It also includes LangSmith observability and quality-based fallback from Paper to Web Docs when paper retrieval is weak.”.

 ---

 ## Overview

-The assistant uses **source-aware intents** and a **preprocessor** before routing:
+AI Research Copilot uses **source-aware intents** and a **preprocessor** before routing:

 - **academic** → Paper Agent (arXiv-only)
 - **practical** / **general** → Web Docs Agent (Tavily + web)